Timeline of first orbital launches by country

 This is a timeline of first orbital launches by country.
 While a number of countries, incl.
-Canada, Australia, Germany, Brazil, Algeria, Kazakhstan, Turkey, Argentina, Italy, Indonesia, Poland, South Africa, the Philippines, Egypt, Spain, Mexico, Thailand and Chile, have built or launched satellites, as of 2022, eleven countries, incl. the United States, Japan, China, India, Iran, Israel, France, the United Kingdom and South Korea, have had the capability to send objects into orbit with their own launch vehicles.
+Canada, Australia, Brazil, Algeria, Kazakhstan, Turkey, Argentina, Italy, Indonesia, Poland, South Africa, the Philippines, Egypt, Spain, Mexico, Thailand and Chile, have built or launched satellites, as of 2026, fourteen countries, incl. the United States, Japan, China, India, Iran, Israel, France, the United Kingdom, South Korea, Germany and India have had the capability to send objects into orbit with their own launch vehicles.
 Russia and Ukraine inherited the capability of the space launchers and satellites from the Soviet Union, following its dissolution in 1991.
 Russia launches its rockets from its own and foreign (Kazakh) spaceports.

 Ukraine launched only from foreign (Kazakh and Russian) launch facilities until 2015, after which political differences with Russia effectively halted Ukraine's ability to produce orbital rockets.
 France became a space power independently, launching a payload into orbit from Algeria, before joining space launcher facilities in the multi-national Ariane project.
 The United Kingdom became a space power independently following a single payload insertion into orbit from Australia.

-Twelve countries and one inter-governmental organization (ESA) presently have a proven orbital launch capability, As of March 2025.
+Fourteen countries and one inter-governmental organization (ESA) presently have a proven orbital launch capability, As of September 2026.
 The former Soviet Union and the United Kingdom formerly had such an independent capability.
 In all cases where a country has conducted independent human spaceflights (as of 2021, three — China, the Soviet Union/Russia, and the United States), these launches were preceded by independent uncrewed launch capability.

 The race to launch the first satellite was closely contested by the Soviet Union and the United States, and was the beginning of the Space Race.
 The launching of satellites, while still contributing to national prestige, is a significant economic activity as well, with public and private rocket systems competing for launches, using cost and reliability as selling points.